Essay Questions for 2015–16

 Learning from students and alumni by networking with them is also incredibly valuable.
-Japanese applicants should also visit the Japanese site.
-See also my Q&As with former clients who are members of the Class of 2011 and Class of 2013.
+See my Q&As with former clients who are members of the Class of 2011 and Class of 2013.

 One thing that is consistent is that current students, alumni, and admissions officers emphasize that Tuck is about being part of a community.
 Especially in regards to the community aspect, I suggest reading the Q&A I conducted with a member of the Class of 2011.
 In particular:

 Tuck 2011: The Tuck community is like family.
 Literally for those who live on campus since they spend most of time together.
 Everybody is friendly and you don’t need to worry about making friends here.
 From an academic point of view, collaboration between students is highly emphasized in Tuck and you will experience and learn to work together with others.

 2. Tell us about your most meaningful leadership experience and what role you played.
 How will that experience contribute to the learning environment at Tuck?

 Keep in mind that according to Dawna Clarke in “Tuck’s holistic admissions process” video, leadership ability and/or demonstrated potential is one of three key common characteristics of Tuck students.
 Weak versions of this essay will focus too much on simply telling a leadership story, not focus on why the experience was meanings, and/or what you contribute at Tuck based on that experience.